 Peter J. Roman is LHC Group’s executive vice president and chief financial officer.
 Mr. Roman, who joined the company in 2005, previously served as CFO for VLP Corporate Services, as well as CFO for Unifab International Inc. A certified public accountant, Mr. Roman worked for Ernst & Young for more than a decade.
 He is a member of the Society of Louisiana Certified Public Accountants.
 Mr. Roman earned a bachelor’s degree in accounting from Louisiana State University.

 Marcus D. Macip joined LHC Group in April 2005.
-As executive vice president and chief administrative officer, Mr. Macip is responsible for home office administration, human resources, payroll, risk management and constituency satisfaction.
+As executive vice president and chief administrative officer, Mr. Macip is responsible for home office administration, human resources, payroll, and constituency satisfaction.
 Prior to joining LHC Group, Mr. Macip served as director of human resources and risk management at Doctor’s Hospital in Louisiana.
 Mr. Macip received a bachelor’s degree in healthcare administration from the University of Texas Medical Branch in Galveston and earned a master’s degree in health services administration from the University of St. Francis in Joliet, Ill.

 Joshua L. Proffitt joined LHC Group in 2008 as vice president, assistant general counsel and assistant director of mergers and acquisitions.
 In April 2009, he was promoted to senior vice president and chief compliance officer.
 Effective Aug.
 1, 2012, Mr. Proffitt was promoted to executive vice president, general counsel and corporate secretary.
 In this role, he provides executive leadership and serves as the company’s chief legal counsel.
 Before coming to LHC Group, Mr. Proffitt was a member of the corporate healthcare practice group with the law firm of Alston & Bird, LLP, in Atlanta.
 There, he focused on corporate governance, mergers, acquisitions and joint ventures, healthcare law, securities law and general corporate matters for both public and private entities with an emphasis on the healthcare industry.
 Mr. Proffitt is a member of the Health Care Compliance Association, is certified in healthcare compliance and is admitted to practice law in the State of Georgia.
 He received a bachelor’s degree in accounting, summa cum laude, from the University of Kentucky and graduated as a member of the Order of the Coif from the University of Kentucky College of Law.